github-linguist/linguist/README.md

 ### Command line usage

-A repository's languages stats can also be assessed from the command line using the `linguist` executable.
+A repository's languages stats can also be assessed from the command line using the `github-linguist` executable.
-Without any options, `linguist` will output the breakdown that correlates to what is shown in the language stats bar.
+Without any options, `github-linguist` will output the breakdown that correlates to what is shown in the language stats bar.
 The `--breakdown` flag will additionally show the breakdown of files by language.

 ```bash